 The recent SolarWinds breach has captured a huge amount of attention.
 The audacity and technical skill of the SolarWinds supply chain attack—and the difficulty in identifying what’s been compromised and remediating affected systems—set it apart.
 Regardless of the innovation, aggression and malice of this breach, the fundamental tactics that attackers use to move through the cybersecurity kill chain are consistent, and any measure that can break the cycle or deter bad actors from moving to the next stage provides powerful protection.

 Security of our customers and their data is the highest priority at Quest.
 In light of NSA cybersecurity advisory and CISA guidance around elevated activities of cyber actors and APT of critical infrastructure, Quest proactively engaged an independent, third-party security firm to thoroughly investigate its infrastructure.
-While it is ongoing, our preliminary findings have determined that Quest is not using and has not used any of the compromised versions of the SolarWinds Orion product in our internal environment or our products.
-In addition, the ongoing investigation has found no evidence of any impact to any Quest offerings or services.
+Our findings have determined that there was one instance of a vulnerable version of the SolarWinds Orion product used in our internal environment.
+Our forensic analysis has shown no signs of exploitation of the vulnerability and the instance has since been updated and remediated.
+In addition, the ongoing investigation has found no evidence of impact to any customer environment, customer data, Quest offerings, or services.

 While this particular breach is front-of-mind, the fundamental weaknesses it attempts to exploit are common and the recommended measures to mitigate risk remain unchanged.
 Quest and One Identity are focused on helping our customers gain the upper hand in their fight against these types of attacks – particularly when those attacks are targeting identity and Active Directory accounts.